-The FTS design is optimised for the 200-400 $\mu$ m band.
+The FTS design is optimised for the 200-450 $\mu$ m band.
 The wavelength coverage is extended to 15 cm-1 (670 $\mu$ m) to give access to the astrophysically important 609- $\mu$ m line of CI in our own and nearby galaxies, and to increase the range over which the spectral energy distribution of sources can be measured in the FTS low-resolution mode.
 A filtering scheme similar to the one employed for the photometer channel is used to restrict the passband of the instrument.
 Filters on the bolometer arrays themselves define the passband for each array.

-2.3.2.2 Spectrometer detector arrays
+2.3.2.2 Spectrometer Bolometer Detector Arrays

 The field of view of the FTS is approximately 2.6 arcminutes in diameter, and is covered by 37 hexagonally close-packed detectors in a short-wavelength array and 19 in a long-wavelength array.
-The detector modules will be similar to those used for the photometer, with a mechanical interface to the wall of the 2-K enclosure.
+The detector modules will be similar to those used for the photometer, with a mechanical interface to the wall of the Spectrometer Detector Box.

-The two FTS arrays cover the unexplored 200-315 (SSW) and 315-670 $\mu$ m (SLW) bands.
-The detectors and feedhorns for the S/SW band are similar to those for the photometer 250- $\mu$ m channel.
+The detectors and feedhorns for the S/SW band are similar to those for the photometer 250- $\mu$ m BDAs.
 The S/LW feedhorn and detector designs are optimised for the shorter-wavelength part of the range, up to approximately 450 $\mu$ m.
 At longer wavelengths there is a degradation in point source coupling efficiency at wavelengths due to the decreasing aperture size relative to the wavelength and the non-optimal design of the horn and detector cavity.
 The waveguide coupling the horn to the bolometer must also have a diameter large enough to transmit at 670- $\mu$ m, and so is overmoded at the shorter wavelengths within the band.
 This results in an increase in background radiation on the detectors and a broadening of the beam by about 20% compared to the diffraction limit at the lower end of the band (Caldwell et al. 2000).